-As union business reasonably requires, a reduced workload of three (3) credit hours during the academic semester or the equivalent for a librarian if applicable (irrespective of and in addition to any other reduced workload granted the individual under this Article or Article XVI) shall be granted to the MSP President, the MSP Treasurer, and the MSP Grievance Coordinator.
+As union business reasonably requires, a workload reduction of a reduced workload of three (3) credit hours during the academic semester- 6 (six) credit hours per academic year for the MSP Treasurer and MSP Grievance Coordinator; and 9 (nine) credit hours per academic year for the MSP President or the equivalent for a librarian if applicable (irrespective of and in addition to any other reduced workload granted the individual under this Article or Article XVI) shall be granted. to the MSP President, the MSP Treasurer, and the MSP Grievance Coordinator.
 The Vice President and Secretary shall for reasons and the same conditions described above receive a reduced workload of three (3) credit hours during the academic year.
-(The MSP President, Vice President, Secretary,

-Treasurer, and Grievance Coordinator shall be entitled to preferred scheduling flexibility to facilitate performance of their duties.)
+(The MSP President, Vice President, Secretary, Treasurer, and Grievance Coordinator shall be entitled to preferred scheduling flexibility to facilitate performance of their duties.)